telefonicaid/fiware-orion/doc/manuals/admin/diagnosis.md

 ```

 The solution to the problem is to ensure that Orion is properly configured in order
-for the inequity described at [threadpool considerations](perf_tuning.md#thread-pool-considerations)
+for the inequity described in [threadpool considerations](perf_tuning.md#thread-pool-considerations)
 to hold.
 Alternatively, the operating system limit could be raised with
 `ulimit -n <new limit>`.